l i f e c a p i t a l

 How the game works

 Life Capital simulates 40 years of life — with all its decisions, risks, and opportunities.
-At the gaming table, participants see their own life strategy in action: from the first steps in their career to the formation of passive income and financial freedom.
+At the gaming table, participants see their life strategy in action: from the first steps in their career to the formation of passive income and financial freedom.
+The game lasts 5 hours (30-minute introductory presentation, 2 hours for the first part of the game, break, 1 hour 45 minutes for the second part of the game, 30 minutes for feedback from the trainer and players).
+Number of participants at one table: 5-8 Game board, cards, chips, table, chairs, whiteboard, markers Trainer + Banker (Trainer's Assistant)

 60–90 min 4–12 participants Decision strategy Field + cards + chips Facilitator